Sumit189/Instagram-Script/README.md

 # Instagram-Script
-Like Pictures, Comment and Follow the users that appear on the hashtags using Follower.py Unfollow all the users followed using the script with Unfollower.py
+Like Pictures, Comment and Follow the users that appear on the hashtags list with the help of INSTA.py

+The project is made with Tkinter for GUI.

+#Privacy
+All of the user information stays in the system itself.